15 best crypto wallets in Canada in 2024

 How to keep your crypto wallet safe

-Wallet security is a crucial consideration for any crypto owner, so keep these tips in mind to ensure you keep your funds as safe as possible:
+Wallet security is a crucial consideration for any crypto owner, so keep these tips in mind:

 • Research before you choose.
-Don't just choose the first crypto wallet you come across.
+Don’t assume the first crypto wallet is the best crypto wallet out there.
 Thoroughly research the security features and development team behind a range of wallets before making your final decision.

 • Enable 2-factor authentication.
-This is a simple security feature available on an increasing number of wallets.
-It's simple to use and provides an extra layer of protection for your wallet.
+This simple security feature is simple to use and provides an extra layer of protection for your wallet.

 • Pick your password carefully.
 Don’t be lazy when choosing a password.
 Make sure all usernames, PINs and passwords related to your crypto wallet are as strong as possible.

 • Consider a multi-signature wallet.
-Multi-signature wallets require more than 1 private key to authorize a transaction, which means another user or users will need to sign each transaction before it can be sent.
-Though this means it'll take a little longer to send funds, you may find that the extra peace of mind is well worth the minor hassle.
+Multi-signature wallets require more than one private key to authorize a transaction, so another user/users will need to sign each transaction before it can be sent.
+It’ll take a little longer to send funds, but the extra peace of mind may well be worth the hassle.

 • Update your antivirus protection.
-Make sure your PC, laptop, smartphone or tablet has the latest antivirus and anti-malware software installed.
-Make sure to set up a secure firewall on your computer and that you never install software from companies you don't trust.
+Make sure your PC, laptop, smartphone or tablet has the latest antivirus and anti-malware software.
+Set up a secure firewall on your computer, and never install software from companies you don’t trust.

 • Update your wallet software.
 Take care to update your wallet software regularly so that you always have the latest security upgrades and protections installed.

 • Make a backup.
-Ensure that you have a wallet backup stored in a safe place so you can recover your crypto funds if something goes wrong, like if you lose your smartphone.
+Ensure that you have a wallet backup stored in a safe place, so you can recover your crypto if something goes wrong, like if you lose your smartphone.

 • Check the address.
-When sending or receiving funds, make sure you're using the correct wallet address.
-Similarly, if using an online wallet, make sure it is secure (i.e. check that its URL starts with "https://")
+When sending or receiving funds, make sure you’re using the correct wallet address.
+If using an online wallet, make sure it’s secure (i.e. its URL starts with “https://”).

 • Don’t use public Wi-Fi.
 Never access your wallet over a public Wi-Fi network.

 • Private key protection.
-Remember – you can't access your coins without your private key, so don't disclose it to anyone.
-Check whether the wallet you choose allows you to retain full control of your private keys, or whether you'll have to surrender ownership to a third party such as an exchange.
+Remember—you can’t access your coins without your private key, so don’t disclose it to anyone.
+Check if the wallet assigns ownership to you or a third party like an exchange.

 Bottom line